 What is it about a new year that fills us all with the urge to purge?
 Clothing, old toys—that’s the easy stuff.
 (If it’s gently used, donate, please!)
-But how to deal with the piles upon piles of financial paperwork?
+But how should you deal with the piles upon piles of financial paperwork?
 How long should you keep your tax returns?
 What about old checkbook registers and pay stubs?
-We tapped New York Times bestselling author and organizing and productivity consultant Julie Morgenstern to give us the answer once and for all.
+We tapped New York Times bestselling author and organizing and productivity expert Julie Morgenstern to give us the answer once and for all.

 1. Tax Returns: 3 Years